Why Power BI for Healthcare in 2026

 HIPAA Posture for Power BI

-Power BI is HIPAA-eligible under Microsoft's BAA when deployed in a covered Microsoft 365 tenant.
-Healthcare organizations remain responsible for implementing the 45 CFR Part 164 technical, administrative, and physical safeguards.
-EPC Group's HIPAA Power BI configuration:
+Power BI is HIPAA-eligible under Microsoft's BAA when used in a covered Microsoft 365 tenant.
+Healthcare organizations must implement the necessary safeguards according to 45 CFR Part 164.
+EPC Group provides a HIPAA Power BI configuration that includes:

 - Tenant scope.
 Power BI deployed in BAA-covered Microsoft 365 tenant (commercial or GCC).
 HIPAA-eligible services activated in Microsoft Compliance Manager.